Cold First Aid Facts About On Trail Injuries…

 If an incident does occur in the middle of nowhere involving bodily harm or medical emergency, a snowmobile medivac may be your only lifeline.
 Unfortunately, if one is even available, it likely won’t be quick or convenient.
 And the victim may require serious first aid assistance in the meantime.
 So that’s why I decided to get some training.
 But I’m not encouraged by what I learned…

 After taking first aid training for snowmobiling, I told my wife we were screwed.
 The only confidence I gained for handling snowmobile medivac injuries was the certainty that I’d do more harm than good if it ever came to that!

 First Aid Starts with 911

 The first aid program procedures start with the words, “Call 911 and then…” Even if I had cell service, how am I supposed to give directions?
-As if the emergency folks could get there fast enough anyway, if at all.
+And who knows if if the emergency folks could get there fast enough anyway, if at all.